project-gemmi/gemmi/docs/mol.rst

    ATOM  11970  CE  MET D 100H     -8.264  83.348 -19.494  1.00107.93           C
    ATOM  11971  N   ASP D 101     -11.329  81.237 -14.804  1.00107.41           N

-The insertion codes are the opposite of gaps in the numbering;
+Insertion codes are the opposite of gaps in numbering;
 both are used to make the numbering consistent with a reference sequence (and for the same reason the sequence number can be negative).